 This demonstrates the importance of trade legislation that promotes access to competitive international markets while setting a standard for data protection.

 Critical elements within trade agreements include:

-- An agreed upon set of principles that recognize access to innovative medicines as a key part of high quality healthcare system and the role medicines can play a role in reducing overall healthcare expenditures
+- Recognition that access to innovative medicines is a key part of a high-quality healthcare system and the role medicines can play in reducing overall healthcare expenditures.

 - Data exclusivity.